 The healthcare system in Australia is of a high standard.
 Both public and private hospitals are well equipped and provide top-notch service.
 Both systems can be used by expats and it is easy to get to grips with what is and what isn’t available publicly.

 - CON: Private health insurance is expensive

 Private health insurance is generally expensive and is a cost most expats will have to factor in.
 For some visa categories, expats ineligible for Medicare are required to take out private health insurance as a condition of their visa.

 Education and schools in Australia

-+ PRO: Some reasonably priced schools and reputable universities
++ PRO: Some reasonably priced private schools

 Private schools have a reputation that often casts them as exorbitantly priced same-sex boarding schools, and although these exist, there is far more choice on offer throughout Australia.
 Some private schools are very reasonably priced and offer students a wider range of activities and subjects than may be offered at a public school.